Kifen/SmartToken/README.md

 `$ npx hardhat test`

 Run Dapp - ensure Metamask is installed.
-Dapp supports only Metamask.
+Dapp supports only Metamask, and runs on the Rinkeby network.

 `$ npm start`